resperator/mvc/README.md

   `admin_edit` tinyint(1) NOT NULL DEFAULT 0
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-Login and password you can see in settings.php file/
+Login and password you can see in settings.php file.